For Students

 • Sample size: The more trials, the better.
 Minimum 3 trials per condition.

-Write out your procedure in enough detail that someone else could replicate your experiment exactly from your description.
+Write out your procedure in enough detail that someone else could replicate your experiment exactly.
 This is how real science works.

 Common mistake: Changing more than one variable at a time.
 If you change two things and get a result, you can't know which change caused it.